mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/4-design-algorithms/index.md

 }
 ```

-## 4.3 Generative algorithms
+## 4.3: Generative Algorithms

 Most of the generative algorithms require recursive functions that are only possible through scripting in Grasshopper.
-The following are four examples of generative solutions to generate the dragon curve, fractals, penrose tiling and game of life.
+The following are four examples of generative solutions to generate the dragon curve, fractals, penrose tiling, and game of life:

-### 4.3.1 Dragon Curve
+### 4.3.1: Dragon Curve

 <table>
 <tr>